This Cookies Policy provides the following information for users:

 We use these cookies to enable certain online functionality including:

-- identify returning users, registrants and subscribers and to allow them to be presented with a personalised version of the site;
+- identifying returning users, registrants and subscribers and allow them to be presented with a personalised version of the site;

 - eliminating the need for returning users to re-enter their login details;